 Tucibi is a home-cooked drug cocktail

-Over the past 5 years, Pink Cocaine, also known by the names Pink Drug, Tuci, or Tucibi, has experienced a resurgence, especially in South and Central American club environments.
+Over the past 5 years, tusi has experienced a resurgence, especially in South and Central American club environments.
 Each manufacturer or street dealer can craft their blend with varying proportions of ketamine and amphetamines.
-The pink drug can be cooked up in a kitchen without specialist equipment and sold for a profit.
+The tusi drug can be cooked up in a kitchen without specialist equipment and sold for a profit.

 Pink Cocaine vs Cocaine: What’s The Difference?

-While Pink cocaine, or Pink Drug and traditional cocaine share the risk of addiction and chemical dependency, they differ substantially in their origins and effects.
+While pink cocaine and traditional cocaine share the risk of addiction and chemical dependency, they differ substantially in their origins and effects.
 Cocaine is plant-based, whereas Pink Cocaine is a mixed-up cocktail drug that contains anything but cocaine, which makes this drug’s effects unpredictable and dangerous.
+Pink powder drug called as pink cocaine does not contain any cocaine.

 Tusi Lavada Meaning